Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale

-In Sect. \ref{sect:2-SFM_SFE} we showed how the \ssfr-dependent starburst demographics of the 2-SFM approach led to a nearly step-like variation of the \sfe\ even if starbursting galaxies are treated as a continuous extension of normal galaxies, with depletion times that decrease in proportion to the burst strength (referred to as `boost' throughout this paper).
+In Section \ref{sect:2-SFM_SFE} we showed how the \ssfr-dependent SB demographics of the 2-SFM approach led to a nearly step-like variation of the \sfe\ even if starbursting galaxies are treated as a continuous extension of normal galaxies, with depletion times that decrease in proportion to the burst strength (referred to as ``boost" throughout this paper).
 The actual value of \sfe\ is tightly linked to the CO-to-H$_2$ conversion factor, \aCO.
-In the past it has been common practice to adopt one of two discrete, `consensus' values when estimating molecular gas masses for high-redshift galaxies: \aCO\,=\,4.4\,\msun\,(K\,km/s\,pc$^2)^{-1}$ (the conversion factor which is found to apply to Giant Molecular Clouds in the Milky Way; e.g. \citealp{bolatto08, abdo10}) for normal galaxies and 0.8\,\msun\,(K\,km/s\,pc$^2)^{-1}$, a representative average for local starbursting ULIRGs \citep[e.g.][]{downessolomon98}.
-Although the collectively high luminosities of distant, CO-detected galaxies suggested that their \aCO-values should be ULIRG-like, the first actual estimates of \aCO\ for $z$\,$>$\,1 disk galaxies (based on both dynamical arguments as in \citealp{daddi10a} or on the gas-to-dust ratio approach implemented in \citealp{magdis11}) were all broadly consistent with a Galactic \aCO.
-Going a step further, \citet{genzel12} subsequently were able to show that the conversion factor of high-$z$ main-sequence galaxies scales with gas-phase metallicity in a similar manner as the negative power laws observed for local galaxies \citep[e.g.][]{wilson95, israel97, boselli02, leroy11, schruba12}.\\ The physics of the multiphase ISM which ultimately determines the exact value of \aCO\ is complicated, regardless of whether the emission from individual star-forming regions \citep[e.g.][]{glover11} or from larger scales even up to integrated emission are considered \citep[e.g.][]{narayanan11, feldmann12, papadopoulos12}.
+In the past it has been common practice to adopt one of two discrete, ``consensus" values when estimating molecular gas masses for high-redshift galaxies: \aCO\,=\,4.4\,\msun\,(K\,km/s\,pc$^2)^{-1}$ (the conversion factor that is found to apply to GMCs in the Milky Way; e.g. \citealp{bolatto08, abdo10}) for normal galaxies and 0.8\,\msun\,(K\,km/s\,pc$^2)^{-1}$, a representative average for local starbursting ULIRGs \citep[e.g.,][]{downessolomon98}.
+Although the collectively high luminosities of distant, CO-detected galaxies suggested that their \aCO\ values should be ULIRG-like, the first actual estimates of \aCO\ for $z$\,$>$\,1 disk galaxies (based on both dynamical arguments as in \citealp{daddi10a} or on the gas-to-dust ratio approach implemented in \citealp{magdis11}) were all broadly consistent with a Galactic \aCO.
+Going a step further, \citet{genzel12} subsequently were able to show that the conversion factor of high-$z$ MS galaxies scales with gas-phase metallicity in a similar manner as the negative power laws observed for local galaxies \citep[e.g.,][]{wilson95, israel97, boselli02, leroy11, schruba12}.\\ The physics of the multiphase ISM that ultimately determines the exact value of \aCO\ is complicated, regardless of whether the emission from individual star-forming regions \citep[e.g.,][]{glover11} or from larger scales even up to integrated emission are considered \citep[e.g.,][]{narayanan11, feldmann12a, papadopoulos12}.